lemonce/lemonce.net/source/docs/lemoncase2/marco.md

 ## #AUTOWAIT
 ---
-The defaut value is 500.
+The interval time between two statements,and the default value is 500ms.

 <pre class='sublemon'>

-//
+// Change the autowait time to one second
+#AUTOWAIT 1000
+process main{

+}
 </pre>

 <br>

 ## #LIMIT
 ---
+The upper limit time of every statement waiting for selector element showing up,and the default value is 5000ms.
 <pre class='sublemon'>
-// Auto scroll the window when trigger an instruction.
-#AUTOSCROLL
+// Change the limit time to 10 seconds
+#LIMIT 10000
+process main{

+}
 </pre>

 <br>